adiii717/vault-sidecar-injector-app/README.md

-# vault-sidecar-injector-demo
+# vault-sidecar-injector-app
 vault up and running with Kubernetes

+- using local vault server
+- using vault enterprise

 ## Dependency
 - minikube